wp-plugins/woocommerce-abandoned-cart/readme.txt

 4. Lists Recovered Orders.

 == Changelog ==

+= 1.4 =
+* The abandoned cart emails were being sent multiple times for a single email template due to a bug.
+This is fixed.
+* The plugin will now work on WordPress Multisite too.

 = 1.3 =
 * The abandoned cart email notifications are now sent out automatically without the necessity of having to set up a cron job manually.